ElaMCB/AI-Americana/README.md

 The U.S. is simultaneously the biggest public-sector AI regulator AND the biggest AI venture-capital market.

-That tension creates artifacts you don't see elsewhere: Senate "AI Insight Forums," state patchworks (CA SB-1001, TX HB-2273), DOD JADC2 data pipelines, NIST RMF citations in SOC-2 reports, "Godfather of AI" TV specials, etc.
+That tension creates artifacts not seen elsewhere: Senate "AI Insight Forums," state patchworks (CA SB-1001, TX HB-2273), DOD JADC2 data pipelines, NIST RMF citations in SOC-2 reports, "Godfather of AI" TV specials, etc.

 This project tracks those artifacts, turns them into timelines/maps/code, and keeps them in one public git history so researchers & founders don't have to scrape Lexis-Nexis or FedReg every Monday.